 Do you want to share your opinion on this new release?
 Does it make your work better, or is something else missing?
 Please do!

-If you prefer a chat, you can join our Discord and post your thoughts and questions there.
+You can join our Discord and post your thoughts and questions there.

 How can I try it?